ryanlj77/telos.contracts/contracts/trail/DeveloperGuide.md

     Additionally, custom voting tokens must exist on Trail (by calling newtoken) before being able to create ballots that use them.

-* `setinfo(name ballot_name, name publisher, string title, string description, string info_url)`
+* `upsertinfo(name ballot_name, name publisher, string title, string description, string info_url)`

-    The setinfo action allows the ballot publisher to replace the title, description, and info_url supplied in the initial newballot action.
+    The upsertinfo action allows the ballot publisher to replace the title, description, and info_url of the ballot.

     `ballot_name` is the name of the ballot to change.